How Long Do Newspaper Articles Stay Online?

 What Can a Negative Reputation Do to You?

-Understanding just how important a positive image online is can help you make the right choice for removing negative news articles or negative news stories.
+Understanding just how important a positive image online is can help you make the right choice about removing negative news articles or stories.

 The following statistics make a strong case for online reputation management: